The mom burnout struggle is real.

 How can you kick mom burnout to the curb?
 I’ll say it over & over & over.
-Protect your time.
+Be selfish with your time.
 Pick a place to start.
 And make it yours.

 Maybe it’s early in the morning.
 Maybe it’s your lunch time.
 Maybe it’s when your kid is at school.
 Maybe it’s after bedtime.